Joseane-Guedes/ignite-reactjs-challenge01/README.md

 # :books: About

 This application is the first challenge from the [Ignite Bootcamp](https://rocketseat.com.br/ignite).
-The objetive is to develop the CRUD functions of this app.
+This project has the objective to develop the CRUD functions of this app.

 # :art: Layout